Swift | Silent | Deadly

 Just as bad as instructor introductions that are too short are ones that are too long.
 We’ve all been there: an instructor takes the podium and the first half hour of the class is his bio.
 He feels the need to tell you every military unit he was in, every badge, medal, letter of appreciation, and pat on the back he was ever given, the position he played on the high school baseball team, and the time he got promoted to corporal (meritoriously).

-About 20 minutes in the class a SEAL officer got up and walked out of the room.
+About 20 minutes into the class, a SEAL officer got up and walked out of the room.
 Normally I’d think he was going to the bathroom or doing “officer stuff” like making a phone call.
-This officer packed his stuff and it was clear he wasn’t coming back.
+But he packed his stuff and it was clear he wasn’t coming back.
 On break I asked the unit’s rep what happened.
 After lunch I received an answer: the officer said the didn’t “have time to listen to a bunch of war stories.”
 I really took this to heart (read: was embarrassed to death) and had a long conversation with my assistant instructor after class that day.

 Instructor Introductions: Nailing It